2018 ICANN Nominating Committee

 Leadership Team Members: Zahid Jamil, Chair; Damon Ashcraft, Chair Elect; Hans Petter Holen, Associate Chair

-NomCom Staff Support: Joette Youkhanna (Senior Project Manager) and Jia Kimoto (Project Manager)
+NomCom Staff Support: Joette Youkhanna (Senior Project Manager); Jia Kimoto (Project Manager)

 - 2018 NomCom Guidelines